igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 ### Minimal USART modules ###     {#MinUsart}

-These modules provides a simple and minimal means of reading and writing from the USARTs available on the ATmega328 and ATmega2560.
-To employ this functionality, you must include the header file `USART0Minimal.h` and link against the file `USART0Minimal.cpp`.
+These modules provide basic functionality for reading and writing from the USARTs available on the ATmega328 and ATmega2560.
+To employ the %USART0 functionality, you must include the header file `USART0Minimal.h` and link against the file `USART0Minimal.cpp`.
 The principle functions for accessing the USARTs are: